TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 ---

-This schematic provides enough detail for physical assembly of the Drone to PC Link subsystem, assuming the builder follows the Power subsystem schematic and the Jetson Nano documentation for pinout and mounting **[REF]**.
+This schematic provides enough detail for physical assembly of the Drone to PC Link subsystem, assuming the builder follows the Power subsystem schematic and the Jetson Nano documentation for pinout and mounting **[4]**.

 ## Flowchart

 The Drone to PC Link subsystem includes software that runs on both the Jetson Nano (airborne) and the laptop (ground).
 The goal of this logic is to:

 - Establish a secure Wi Fi connection.
-- Set up WebRTC for audio and video streaming **[REF: WebRTC behavior]**.
+- Set up WebRTC for audio and video streaming **[4]**.
-- Set up WebSockets for vitals and telemetry **[REF: WebSocket behavior]**.
+- Set up WebSockets for vitals and telemetry **[4]**.
-- Ensure that no patient related data is stored at any point **[REF: privacy requirement]**.
+- Ensure that no patient related data is stored at any point **[5]**.

 The flowcharts below describe the high level behavior.
 They are not tied to a specific language and can be implemented using Python, JavaScript, and HTML as outlined in the Interfacing Detailed Design.

 ### Jetson Nano Side Flowchart (Onboard)
 # [ADD FLOWCHART HERE - FC2]

 All audio, video, and vitals are processed and streamed in memory only.
-No file writes or persistent storage are performed to comply with privacy constraints **[REF: DHA AI 6000.02]**.
+No file writes or persistent storage are performed to comply with privacy constraints **[5]**.

 ### Laptop Side Flowchart (Ground Interfacing)
 # [ADD FLOWCHART HERE - FC3]